MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *arr*\
-Construct a span from this array.
+Construct a span from an array.

 *count*\
 Number of elements that will be in the span.